 Bunratty Castle © Jon Sullivan

-While the River Shannon and the Shannon region of Ireland are famous for their beauty, the city bearing the same name is largely overlooked by tourists in County Clare.
+The River Shannon and the Shannon region of Ireland are famous for their beauty, but the city bearing the same name is largely overlooked by tourists.

-Shannon was a 'planned' town, built in the 1960s as a satellite to nearby Limerick.
-Thus the city lacks the old-world charm of many Irish towns, however Shannon makes a convenient stop on any tour of the country due to its airport, the second largest in Ireland.
+Shannon was a 'planned' town, built in the 1960s as a satellite to nearby Limerick, so the city lacks the old-world charm of many Irish towns.
+However, Shannon makes a convenient stop on any tour of the country due to its airport, the second largest in Ireland.

-Because of its location, Shannon makes an excellent base for exploring the beautiful County Clare, which includes famous attractions like Bunratty Castle, the Burren Caherconnell Stone Fort, Craggaunowen Castle, the famous Blarney Stone, and Dromoland Castle.
+Because of its location, Shannon is an excellent base for exploring the beautiful County Clare, which includes famous attractions like Bunratty Castle, the Burren Caherconnell Stone Fort, Craggaunowen Castle, the famous Blarney Stone, and Dromoland Castle.